 First, we tested the cards with Blackmagic Speed Test to get numbers for the average peak read and write speeds that can be expected when loading and unloading data to a computer.
 We then filled the cards at more than three-quarters of each of their capacities and tested the speed again to make sure that adding data to the cards does not affect performance.
 These tests provide us with a baseline level of performance to expect.

-The third and final test is the most relevant for photographers.
+The second is especially relevant for photographers.
 We tested how many seconds we could fire a Canon R5 at maximum framerate and resolution before we hit the limits of the buffer.
 This means we asked the camera to record both RAW and the highest quality JPEG and do so firing at the maximum 20 frames per second with the electronic shutter.
-This test was performed three times and the results were averaged.

 Disk Speed Tests